yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-go.md

 showAsideToc: true
 ---

-The following tutorial shows a basic [Go application](https://github.com/yugabyte/yugabyte-simple-go-app) that connects to a YugabyteDB cluster using the [Go PostgreSQL driver](../../../../reference/drivers/ysql-client-drivers/#go-postgresql-driver-pq) and performs basic SQL operations.
+The following tutorial shows a small [Go application](https://github.com/yugabyte/yugabyte-simple-go-app) that connects to a YugabyteDB cluster using the [Go PostgreSQL driver](../../../../reference/drivers/ysql-client-drivers/#go-postgresql-driver-pq) and performs basic SQL operations.
 Use the application as a template to get started with Yugabyte Cloud in Go.

 ## Prerequisites

-This tutorial requires the following.
+In addition to [Go (tested with version 1.17.6)](https://go.dev/dl/), this tutorial requires the following.

 ### Yugabyte Cloud

 - You have a cluster deployed in Yugabyte Cloud.
 To get started, use the [Quick start](../../).
 - You downloaded the cluster CA certificate.
 Refer to [Download your cluster certificate](../../../cloud-secure-clusters/cloud-authentication/#download-your-cluster-certificate).
 - You have added your computer to the cluster IP allow list.
 Refer to [Assign IP Allow Lists](../../../cloud-secure-clusters/add-connections/).

-### Other packages

-- [Go version 1.17.6](https://go.dev/dl/) or later is installed.
-(Earlier versions should work as well.)

 ## Clone the application from GitHub